quick-perf/quickperf-examples/README.md

 The following applications are available:
 - [springboot-junit4](springboot-junit4): This Spring Boot project illustrates how to use QuickPerf with JUnit 4.
 - [springboot-junit5](springboot-junit5): This Spring Boot project illustrates how to use QuickPerf with JUnit 5.
-- [micronaut-hibernate-jpa-example](micronaut-hibernate-jpa-example): Micronaut Hibernate JPA with JUnit5 test using both QuickPerf JVM and SQL annotations.
+- [micronaut-hibernate-jpa](micronaut-hibernate-jpa): Micronaut Hibernate JPA with JUnit5 test using both QuickPerf JVM and SQL annotations.